eviltester/thingifier/challenger/src/main/resources/content/learning.md

 ---
 title: Learning Utilities and Resources
 description: A list of HTTP REST API learning tutorials and recommended books and practice sites for API Testing.
+showads: true
 ---

 # Learning API Testing